-Advanced Subject Paper MANAGEMENT-I Code:RCWMGFN1
+Advanced Subject Paper MANAGEMENT-I Code: RCWMGFN1

-Time: 3 Hrs.
-Max.
-Marks :100 Note: (i) Eight questions will be set out of which the student shall be required to attempt to five questions (ii) All questions carry equal marks
+Note: (i) Eight questions will be set out of which the student shall be required to attempt to

 Fundamentals of Financial Management

 Meaning, Scope, Function & Objective of Financial Management, Decision Making, Role of Financial Manager in a company.
 Financial statements and their analysis through Ratio analysis and cash flow analysis.